 - Aluminum framed tables are much lighter and portable, but they don't recover as well from direct impact, like a falling tree limb in a windstorm or a falling friend who tripped over the black lab during the same wind storm.
 If you want greater strength, go with a steel-based design.
 However, if you value lightweight and portable, then stick with aluminum and accept its limitations in the durability category.

 - Aluminum top tables can fold down compact and are very lightweight, but they dent, bend, and they rely on elastic cords to stay together.
 If the cords rot out, are cut by a knife, or sever on the aluminum's sharp edge, the table is useless.
 So it's either durable and easy to clean plastic or lightweight and easy to fold aluminum.

 - Solid plastic table tops respond to blunt force better than aluminum.
 They are much easier to clean and use a knife on while preparing food.
 They are also better for board or card games (no gaps for items to fall through).
 However, plastic doesn't fold down that well and can be heavy, which limits portability.
 You also can't put a hot pot down on a plastic tabletop without a heat-resistant layer of protection in between.

 Buying a camping table is not the most important decision you'll ever make.
 That said, you still want your money to acquire the best value.
-So we hope that after reading our review and buying advice, you're a few steps closer to buying your ideal camping table.
+So we hope that after reading our review, you're a few steps closer to buying your ideal camping table.

 — Jason Wanlass